 The choir maintains the highest possible standards of liturgical leadership and performance.
 To this end, it has studied with some of the world’s foremost choral directors of several of the famous college chapel choirs of Cambridge University, including King’s (Stephen Cleobury), St John's (the late Sir George Guest), and Clare (Tim Brown).

 The Choir of St. Mary's has made a number of recordings in recent years.
 If you'd like to purchase a copy, contact the Church Office.
 Proceeds from CD sales benefit the parish's music program.

-Singers of all voice parts are always invited to audition with the Director.
-Please contact James Bumgardner.
+Singers of all voice parts are always invited to audition.
+Please contact Organist/Choirmaster, James Bumgardner.

 Study in England

 Every few years, the choir travels to England to study at Cambridge or to function as Durham Cathedral's regular cathedral choir for a full week, singing daily services and high mass on Sunday in the fantastic millennium-old cathedral.
 The choir has a passion to experience more and more music from the Anglican tradition, and to make that music with the greatest skill, insight, and depth of feeling that can be mustered.
 The choir last traveled to Durham, U.K. in 2015 for a week's residency and to Cambridge in 2018.